Canterbury wine region

-The Canterbury wine region is a New Zealand wine region and geographical indication that covers wine made anywhere within the Canterbury Region, an area of some 44500 km2 in the South Island.
+The Canterbury wine region is a New Zealand wine region and geographical indication that covers wine made anywhere within the Canterbury Region excluding the Kaikōura District, an area of some 44500 km2 in the South Island.

 Regions

-In practice, almost all the region's vineyards are concentrated in a relatively small area north of the city of Christchurch, which has prompted the establishment of two smaller sub-region geographical indications within it.
-North Canterbury is simply the top half of the larger Canterbury GI north of the Rakaia River, and Waipara Valley is a small area about 60 km north of Christchurch which accounts for the majority of Canterbury's total vineyard plantings.
+Almost all the region's vineyards are concentrated in a relatively small area north of the city of Christchurch, which has prompted the establishment of two smaller sub-region geographical indications within it.
+The North Canterbury GI is simply the top half of the larger Canterbury GI north of the Rakaia River, and within that lies the Waipara Valley GI, a small area about 60 km north of Christchurch which accounts for the majority of Canterbury's total vineyard plantings.

 Waipara Valley

 Waipara Valley is a small geographical indication about 60 km north of Christchurch, and was established as the first sub-region of the larger Canterbury GI.
 The valley floor provides a warm micro-climate ideal for viticulture.
 To the west, the Southern Alps temper the prevailing westerly winds and provide a rain shadow, and to the east, low coastal limestone ridges moderate the cool ocean winds.
 In the 1970s, the first vineyard to be planted was Pegasus Bay, which established a reputation for its Riesling wine.
 The region makes up the bulk of Canterbury's plantings, which by 2017 was a total vineyard area of 1257 ha, well known for its Pinot Noir, of which 340 ha is planted.
 Liam Steevenson MW has described Waipara as possibly the "most exciting place to grow Pinot Noir".
 Good examples of the region's Pinot Noir include those from Black Estate, Bellbird Spring, Fancrest Estate, Muddy Water, Greystone, Waipara Springs, Pegasus Bay and Crater Rim.
 Greystone Wines won the Decanter International Trophy for Pinot Noir in 2014 and the Air New Zealand Trophy for Pinot Noir.
 Black Estate was awarded the Trophy for Best Pinot Noir at the International Wine & Spirits Competition in 2010.
 White wines of the region include varietal wines, most commonly of Sauvignon Blanc, Riesling, Pinot Gris, and Chardonnay.